ollim84/Data-Science-Projects/Exploratory Data Visualization/README.md

 In this project, the purpose is to use the plotting tools built into pandas to explore data on job outcomes.
-We'll explore how using the pandas plotting functionality along with the Jupyter notebook interface allows us to explore data quickly using visualizations.
+The project explores how using the pandas plotting functionality along with the Jupyter notebook interface allows to explore data quickly using visualizations.

 The project focuses on a dataset on the job outcomes of students who graduated from college between 2010 and 2012.
 The original data on job outcomes was released by American Community Survey (https://www.census.gov/programs-surveys/acs/), which conducts surveys and aggregates the data.
 FiveThirtyEight cleaned the dataset and released it on their Github repo (https://github.com/fivethirtyeight/data/tree/master/college-majors).